-Lisa joined Stair in 2013 as Director of the Fine Arts Department and holds a BA in Art History from Columbia and a degree in French from the Sorbonne.
+Lisa is Director of the Fine Arts Department at Stair.
+She joined Stair in 2013 and holds a BA in Art History from Columbia and a degree in French from the Sorbonne.
 She began her career at the Museum of Modern Art in NYC where she was the Executive Assistant to the chief curator of the Department of Paintings and Sculpture.
 She then joined Christie’s, where she would become an Associate Vice President and a Senior Specialist in charge of Contemporary Prints and Multiples, and was also responsible for the appraisal and sales of 20th century European, American and Historical American prints.
 She has lectured on American and Contemporary Prints and the Contemporary Print market and has been a specialist on Antiques Roadshow.

 Rupert has been a Decorative Arts Consultant with Stair since its first auction in October 2001.
 He catalogues a wide range of objects which include silver, porcelain, glass and textiles, Russian works of art and virtu, and a myriad of Asian and Near Eastern decorative arts, from circa 2,500 B.C. to the present.
 He is an experienced auctioneer and can frequently be seen in action in the podium at Stair auctions.
 Rupert trained at Sotheby’s, London and headed up Sotheby’s Los Angeles Appraisal Department.
 He then moved to Sotheby’s, New York, where he was a Vice President and Senior Decorative Arts Specialist in the Appraisal Department, retiring in 1998.
 He is a qualified independent antiques appraiser and a popular lecturer on a broad range of decorative arts topics.